-Historically in Colombia, it was found in the north of the Serranía de Baudó and the West Andes and east to the upper Sinú valley (Snyder et al. 2000, pp. 121-123).
+Historically in Colombia, it was found in the north of the Serranía de Baudó, the West Andes, and east of the upper Sinú valley (Snyder et al. 2000, pp. 121-123).
 In the late 1990s, this species was observed in Los Katíos National Park, around Utría National Park in Serranía de Baudó (Salaman in litt.
 1997), and the Chocó area of western Colombia (Angehr in litt.
 1996 in Snyder et al. 2000, pp. 121-123; Ridgley 1982).
-This species' potential geographical range is 51,777 km2 (19,991 mi2), which includes two core areas in Sierra Nevada de Santa Marta and in the center of Antioquia Department of Columbia (Salaman et al. 2009, p.
+This species' potential geographical range is 51,777 km2 (19.991 mi2), which includes two core areas in Sierra Nevada de Santa Marta and in the center of Antioquia Department of Columbia (Salaman et al. 2009, p.
 21; Monge et al. 2009, unpaginated; Quevado-Gill et al. 2006, p.
 15).
-The total Columbian population is currently unclear, but it is now believed to primarily exist in Los Katíos National Park, which borders the Darién region in Panama.
+The total Columbian population is currently unclear but it is now believed to primarily exist in Los Katíos National Park, which borders the Darién region in Panama.
 It was also recently observed in the area of Sabanalarga, Antioquia (Quevado-Gill et al. 2006, p.
 15).
 Even though the largest population is thought to be in the northern Darién border region with about 1,700 adults, researchers believe this is an estimate without a strong basis (Botero-Delgadillo and Páez 2011, p.
 91).
 The populations in Colombia are highly localized, and this number could be an overestimate (Botero-Delgadillo and Páez 2011, p.
 91).

 The great green macaw historically inhabited forests along the Caribbean lowlands of Costa Rica (Chosset et al. 2004, p.
 32).
 The population has increased in that area since 1994, when there was an estimate of 210 birds.
 The population appears to have fluctuated; in 2004, it was estimated that a maximum of 35 pairs were breeding in northern Costa Rica (Chosset et al. 2004, p.
 32).
-A survey conducted in 2009 reported an population estimate of 302 in Costa Rica (Monge et al. 2009, p.
-12); another estimate was that there was a total of 275 birds in Costa Rica in 2010 (Chassot 2010 pers. comm. in Hardman 2010, p.
+A survey conducted in 2009 reported a population estimate of 302 in Costa Rica (Monge et al. 2009, p.
+12); another estimate was that there was a total of 275 birds in Costa Rica in 2010 (Chassot 2010 pers. comm. in Hardman 2011, p.
 11).

 Approximately 67,000 ha (165,561 ac) of great green macaw breeding territory now remains in Costa Rica (Chun 2008, p. v), which is less than 10 percent of its original suitable habitat (Monge et al. 2010, p.
 15; Chosset et al. 2004, p.
 38).
 Potential great green macaw breeding habitat, excluding Ecuador, is defined by the density of almendro trees, which this species uses for its primary feeding and nesting substrate.
-Based on the assumption that great green macaw breeding pairs require 550 ha (1,359 ac) of non-overlapping habitat, Chun postulated that northern Costa Rica could support about 120 breeding macaw pairs (2008, p.
+Almendro trees are found only on the Atlantic coast from southern Nicaragua down through Costa Rica and Panama and into Colombia, primarily at altitudes below 900 m (2,953 ft).
+Based on the assumption that great green macaw breeding pairs require 550 ha (1,359 ac) of non-overlapping habitat, Chun postulated that northern Costa Rica could support about 120 breeding pairs (2008, p.
 110).
-Chun notes that even the forested areas identified as individual "patches" through a geographic information system (GIS) program do not necessarily represent areas of forest with continuous canopy cover (indicating complex, fairly undisturbed habitat that is likely to contain nutritional needs for this species).
+Chun notes that even the forested areas identified as individual ''patches'' through a geographic information system (GIS) program do not necessarily represent areas of forest with continuous canopy cover (indicating complex, fairly undisturbed habitat that is likely to contain nutritional needs for this species).
 Although these patches of forest are technically connected at some level, they are for the most part highly porous and discontinuous, and no analysis was performed to filter out stands that might be porous or discontinuous.
 There are some areas in its potential range that are above the elevation threshold for almendro trees, and do not meet the criteria for suitable habitat.